 How about the fans?
 Are catchweight fights better for us?

 Some fans hate catchweights as they can complicate weight-divisions and really draw out fight negotiations.
 But catchweight fights do provide an opportunity to see ‘super-fights’ that otherwise would never happen.
+They can be particularly useful if fighters with compelling styles but very different heights want to match up.

 Anderson Silva even recently called out Conor McGregor for a catchweight bout at 176lbs.
 Would you like to see it?
 Let me know in the comments!